-Fellows are expected to select a research mentor (please remove hyperlink) from within the Division (or from outside the Division if they so choose) during the spring of their first year, and are then expected to spend 12-16 months during the second and third years of fellowship participating in either basic science, clinical research, translational research or education/curriculum research projects under the guidance of this mentor and the program directors.
+Fellows are expected to select a research mentor from within the Division (or from outside the Division if they so choose) during the spring of their first year, and are then expected to spend 12-16 months during the second and third years of fellowship participating in either basic science, clinical research, translational research or education/curriculum research projects under the guidance of their mentor and the program directors.

-All research projects are complemented by didactic coursework, including a one-week course in clinical & translational research offered by the Department of Epidemiology, and a two-week course introducing a fellow to basic laboratory techniques.
-The goal of the research rotation is to provide fellows experience in the fundamentals of research within critical care units, inpatient or outpatient services, the pulmonary function laboratory, or the basic science laboratory.
+All research projects are complemented by didactic coursework, including a one-week course in clinical and translational research offered by the Department of Epidemiology and a two-week course introducing a fellow to basic laboratory techniques.
+The goal of the research time is to provide fellows experience in the fundamentals of research within critical care units, inpatient or outpatient services, the pulmonary function laboratory, or the basic science laboratory.

-Support for research is derived from competitive peer-reviewed grants and contracts from the NIH, the Veterans Administration, the American Heart Association, the American Lung Association, as well as other funding sources.
-Fellows are expected to produce scholarly work as a result of their research efforts for publication in peer reviewed journals or for presentation at national meetings.
+Support for research is derived from competitive peer-reviewed grants and contracts from the NIH, Veterans Administration, American Heart Association, American Lung Association, as well as other funding sources.
+Fellows are expected to produce scholarly work as a result of their research efforts for publication in peer-reviewed journals or for presentation at national meetings.

 Current major areas of investigation in our Division include (please click on the link for more details under each topic as well as information about specific investigators and their research):